 Sponsor a charity event.
 Try getting involved with a big event, like the Rock ‘n’ Roll Marathon or Be The Match Run/Walk.
 With big events like these, you can offer to lead a group warm-up and be an exhibitor at their Health and Wellness Expo.

 9. Make a Difference

 Consider forming an organization to serve a segment of the community you’re passionate about.
 This suggestion is perfect if you’re motivated purely by the desire to help others.
-For instance, the organization Girl Be Whole puts on workshops for teen girls to promote health, wellness and a healthy body image.
+For instance, the organization The Dragonfly Movement puts on workshops for teen girls to promote health, wellness and a healthy body image.
 Girl Be Whole charges participants to attend, so you don’t have to bear all the costs.
 But you would have the power to make a big difference in your community.